 In January 1996, the pantry was moved to a room in the new Fellowship Hall of Faith United Methodist Church.
 The best is its’ location; not only ground floor but just inside the building.
 The room has one wall lined with shelves and in the late 1990’s a second-hand upright freezer was purchased.

-Coleman has recently been sponsoring two food pantries, one at the Coleman Family Railway Center and the EFPN pantry at Faith United Methodist Church.
-It was decided in 2014 to consolidate the two pantries into one and locate it at the Coleman Family Railway Center at 4839 N. Coleman Schools Dr. Volunteers will no longer have to transport the food to the former pick-up location.
-The pantry is now larger and recipients can take advantage of other activities at the Family Center.
+It was decided in 2014 to consolidate the two pantries into one and locate it at the Greater Midland Coleman Family Center, 4839 N. Coleman Schools Dr. Volunteers will no longer have to transport the food to the former pick-up location.
+The pantry is now larger and recipients can take advantage of other activities at the Family Center including the free clothing center located inside the building.
+The clothing center is open during normal business hours